jperkel/computed_manuscript/README.md

 tinytex::install_tinytex(version = "2022.01")
 ```

 7. Click the down-arrow icon immediately to the right of 'Knit' button in the toolbar at the top of the main window.
-Select 'Knit to pdf_book' or 'Knit to word_document' to compile the Markdown file into the desired format.
+Select "Knit to pdf_book", "Knit to Word" or "Knit to HMTL" to compile the Markdown file into the desired format.

 ## No-installation test-drive